kitor/ml-automation/README.md

 I think I based processing on some existing script, but I can't recall the source now.

 ### `ml_deploy`, `ml_deploy_qemu`
-Scripts that will deploy ML build ( currently non-zip only ) to card / qemu virtual card
+Scripts that will deploy ML build  to card / qemu virtual card

 Camera model is required as 1st argument.

+If 2nd argument is `zip` last zip will be deployed, else only `autoexec.bin` and `*.sym`

 ### `ml_get_qemu_dir $MODEL`
 Returns absolute path to QEMU DIR configured for particular model.